Subgroups of odd order in the real plane Cremona group: Introduction

 In this work we classify all subgroups of odd order in the real plane Cremona group.
 Our main results are the following two theorems. \begin{thm} Any finite subgroup of odd order in $\CRR$ is conjugate to a subgroup of the automorphism group of some real del Pezzo surface $X$.
 More precisely, one of the following holds: \begin{enumerate} \item $\rk\Pic(X)^G=1$, and $X$ is $\RR$-rational; \item $\rk\Pic(X)^G=2$, $X\cong \PRone\times\PRone$ and $G$ can be written as a direct product of at most two cyclic groups. \end{enumerate} \end{thm} The next theorem gives the details about finite groups arising in the case (1) of Theorem \ref{conicbundle}.
 It also provides an answer to the question which of those groups are {\it linearizable}, i.e. conjugate in $\CRR$ to subgroups of $\Aut(\PP_\RR^2)=\PGL_3(\RR)$ (see subsection \ref{subsec:regularization} for precise definitions). \begin{thm} Let $X$ be a real $\RR$-rational del Pezzo surface, and $G\subset\Aut(X)$ be a group of odd order, such that $\rk\Pic(X)^G=1$.
 Then one of the following cases holds: \begin{itemize} \item $K_X^2=9$, $G$ is a cyclic subgroup of $\PGL_3(\RR)$; \item $K_X^2=8$, $G$ is cyclic and linearizable; \item $K_X^2=6$, $G\cong(\ZZ/n\ZZ\times\ZZ/m\ZZ)\rtimes(\ZZ/3\ZZ)$ for some odd integers $n,m\geq 1$; this group is linearizable if and only if $n=m=1$; \item $K_X^2=5$, $G\cong\ZZ/5\ZZ$ and is linearizable. \end{itemize} Moreover, all the possibilities listed above actually occur. \end{thm} \begin{rem} It may be interesting to notice that Theorem \ref{delpezzo} with a slight modification is valid if we replace the $\RR$-rationality assumption by a weaker one, namely $X(\RR)\ne\varnothing$.
-The only new case obtained is a del Pezzo surface of degree 3 with non-connected real locus (hence it is not $\RR$-rational), and the group $\ZZ/3\ZZ$ acting minimally on it (see Example \ref{ex: counterexample}). \end{rem}
+The only new cases obtained are del Pezzo surfaces of degree 2 and 3 with non-connected real loci (hence these are not $\RR$-rational), and the group $\ZZ/3\ZZ$ acting minimally on them (see Example \ref{ex: counterexample} and Remark \ref{rem: dP2 non rational}). \end{rem}

 This paper is organised as follows.
 Section \ref{sec:prelim} recalls notation and background results from the theory of rational surfaces and equivariant minimal model program.
 In Section \ref{sec:cb} we prove Theorem ~\ref{conicbundle}.
 In Section \ref{sec:bigdp} we prove Theorem \ref{delpezzo} for del Pezzo surfaces of high degree.
 In particular, we show that there is an infinite series of non-linearizable subgroups of odd order in $\CRR$ and give an example of two non-conjugate embeddings of $(\ZZ/3\ZZ)^2$ into $\CRR$.
 In Section ~\ref{sec: smalldp} we prove Theorem ~\ref{delpezzo} for del Pezzo surfaces of low degree.
 Our methods here are less geometric (namely, we use the Weyl groups).
 Finally, for the reader's convenience, some information about conjugacy classes in the Weyl groups is included in Appendix ~\ref{appendix}.